The Dr Sarno Back Pain Relief Method,

 The implication is that it’s rigidly established with NO possibility of change.

-That, of course, is just another defense mechanism to protect the self-identity.
-For some people, having a Bad Self-Identity FEELS safer than the uncertainty of attempting to modify or heal the self-identity that is getting in the way of their own self and relationships with other human beings.
+That, of course, is just another defense mechanism to protect the Self-Identity.
+For some people, having a BAD Self-Identity FEELS safer than the uncertainty of attempting to modify or heal the self-identity that is getting in the way of their own self and relationships with other human beings.

 Some people are so internally conflicted they start projecting their stress, anger, or rage onto inanimate objects or other people, which sometimes turns to violence in extreme cases.